WIPL Team Bid: BCCI set for another 4000 cr windfall

-New Delhi, Jan 23 (PTI) The BCCI is all set to get richer by at least Rs 4000 crore with some of the top business houses set to bid aggressively for the five Women’s IPL (WIPL) teams that would be auctioned Wednesday.
+New Delhi: The BCCI is all set to get richer by up to Rs 4000 crore with some of the top business houses set to bid aggressively for the five Women’s IPL (WIPL) teams that would be auctioned Wednesday.

 According to market experts, the teams are expected to shell out in the “range of 500 to 600 crore INR” per team in the closed-bid auction.